LedaKatopodi/simple-kv-database/README.md

 ```

 **Note**: The -k argument can be omitted.
 A *keyFile.txt* has been provided with the code, and it has been set to the default.
 However, if the user wishes to use their own *keyFile.txt* file, that is possible with the -k argument.

+## 🌴 Trie Implementation

+For the implementation of the KV database, only one Trie structure was used for indexing, querying, and storing the data, for both high-level keys and their sub-keys, and the implementation of the Trie structures was done from scratch.
+Two different classes were introduced, the **Trie object**, and the auxiliary NewNode object, the latter being responsible for building and extending the Trie structure; therefore, the Trie object relies on the NewNode object.
+For traversing the Trie structure as well as for querying and modifying purposes, the following functions were defined for the Trie class:

+1. `**populate**`: Function used for the creation of new keys -if they don’t already exist- inside the Trie structure, as well as for assigning them their value (payload).
+2. `**query**` =: Function used for traversing the Trie and returning the value assigned to a specific key, if the string provided is a key and/or a value has been assigned to it.
+3. `**delete node**`: Function used for *pseudo-deleting* a specific key.
+Even if retrieving a certain entry goes beyond the scope of this project, it was considered a more viable and useful solution to pseudo-delete a particular key rather than trim it; that is, the delete node function ”decolorizes” the final nodes that are the ones ”marking” the presence or absence of a key, and also substitutes their value with an empty dictionary.
+4. `**delete**`: A function that utilizes delete node but also deletes (”decolorizes”) all the children nodes of the final node of the specified key, when the relative argument is specified.